 Some makeup retailers will accept used cosmetics containers and recycle them for you, so ask around at your local cosmetics counters.
 Some cosmetic companies offer mail-in programs for recycling cosmetic packaging.

 - Electronics Recycling Tips for a Smaller Carbon Footprint

 - Cool Things to Do with Old Tires

 - How to Recycle Gift Cards

-Yes, your kid probably love coloring with crayons.
+Yes, your kid probably loves coloring with crayons.
 But do they need 3 shoe boxes full of crayons?
 That is about how much I currently have in my house and my kids are teenagers.
-They don’t color with crayons very much any more!
-Apparently 120,000 pounds of crayons are produced each day in this country.
-That is a ridiculous number of crayons to end up in the landfill.
+They don’t color with crayons very much anymore!

 I recent statistic that I read stated that only 1 in 10 cell phones today are actually recycled.
 That is pretty sad.
 Do you upgrade your cell phone regularly?
 What do you do with the old one?
 Some cell phone components require proper hazardous waste disposal while others are recyclable.